The Infrared Universe: Horizon--Coupled Thermodynamics

 Let $\rho_B(t)$ denote the physical baryonic mass density contained in the exterior region accessible to late--time observers.
 Although the underlying quantum field theory exactly conserves the baryon current, the exterior is an \emph{open system}: cosmological expansion continually transports baryon--carrying degrees of freedom across the cosmological horizon, removing them from the exterior Hilbert space.
 Baryon number therefore does not obey a closed comoving conservation law in the reduced description.

 At mesoscopic scales the appropriate continuity equation on an expanding background takes the form

 where $\dot{\rho}_B^{(\mathrm{create})}$ denotes the rate at which baryonic mass is injected into the exterior sector, and $\dot{\rho}_B^{(\mathrm{loss})}$ denotes the rate at which baryonic mass is exported from the exterior Hilbert space.
-The loss term represents a \emph{flux across a causal boundary} rather than local destruction of baryon number.
+The loss term represents a \emph{flux across a trace--out boundary} rather than local destruction of baryon number.

 The dominant contribution to $\dot{\rho}_B^{(\mathrm{loss})}$ arises from transport of baryon--carrying degrees of freedom across the cosmological horizon.
 Localized black--hole accretion provides an additional, spatially inhomogeneous contribution but does not control the homogeneous baryon balance of the universe.
 It is therefore convenient to write